beaconsproject/hydrology_explorer/docs/user_guide.md

 1. **Use demo dataset** - This dataset is embedded in the app and is located in the Dawson area in central Yukon, Canada.
 It includes all spatial layers required to run the app.
 If selected, study area, streams, and catchments will be added to the Mapview.

-    📌 **ADD THIS TO THE APP** - While not required, the App will also add the following spatial layers to the map legend: undisturbed areas, fire, linear disturbance, areal disturbance, protected areas, Quartz claims, and Placer claims.

 2. **Upload spatial dataset** - If selected, the panel options will expand and provide three options for uploading data.
 For all options, the spatial data must satisfy the requirements described on the **Data Requirements** tab, including a consistent coordinate reference system.

    i) **Upload individual Shapefile layers**: Browse to each shapefile, select all files associated with the shapefile, and click "Open".
 A shapefile consists of multiple files with the same name but different extensions (e.g., .shp, .shx, .dbf, .prj).
 All files associated with the shapefile must be uploaded.